kvnp/youtune-reactnative/README.md

-This project is currently being rewritten and migrated to track-player v2.
-Music playback is not working as of yet and navigating through the UI is a bit buggy.

-Youtube Music client for Android, iOS and Web built with React Native
+Youtube Music client for Android, iOS and Web built with React Native that allows you to listen to music from Youtube.
+You can download songs and listen to them while being offline.

 ![alt text](youtune.jpg)

-What works:
-- Displaying home screen
-- Using search
-- Opening Playlists and Artists
-- Playing music from artist and playlist pages
-- Playing music from search results
-- Include song recommendations
-- Retain playlist after selecting a song from artist or playlist pages
-- Links to music streams are deobfuscated (thanks to [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor))
-- Youtube Music API requests are proxied over webpack-dev-server or Nginx using provided config
-- Control playback through notifications
-- Dark mode
-- PWA support with asset caching for offline use
-- Deep linking based on Youtube's URL structure
-- Downloading songs on web and storing them via Indexed DB

-Features that are being worked on:
-- Create custom playlists that are kept locally
-- Keep track of songs that have been liked
-- Download songs on Android/iOS for offline playback

 How to run: